daltyboy11/uw-api-objc/README.md

 ## Accessing endpoints

 All endpoints are accessed through the UWAPI instance's properties, and each property exposes the available methods for its respective endpoint.
 Handling the response is done through an `(NSDictionary, NSError)` callback.
-The response (if there is no error), is contained in the dictionary.
+The response is contained in the dictionary.

 ### Examples